akshell/docs/ref/core/db.rst

    body the header and the body of the value of the relation variable.

 Initially both relation variables will have an empty body.
-When user Bob writes his first post a tuple will be added to the body of ``Post``::
+When user Bob writes his first post, the tuple will be added to the body of ``Post``::

    <"id", number, 0>, <"author", string, "Bob">, <"text", string, "Hello, world!">

-When Ann replies him a tuple will be added to the body of ``Comment``::
+When Ann replies him, the tuple will be added to the body of ``Comment``::

    <"post", number, 0>, <"author", string, "Ann">, <"text", string, "Hi, Bob!">